leonardHerault/scRNA_infer/README.md

 ## Installation

-This snakemake workflow work with conda on Linux.
+This snakemake workflow works with conda on Linux.
 You need first to download and install [conda with python version 3.7](https://docs.conda.io/en/latest/miniconda.html).
 Then once you have downloaded the repository, you can create the snakemake environment with: